 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Floors within the property are a mixture of suspended timber and solid concrete.
+Flooring throughout the property is mainly of suspended timber.
 Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
 No sub-floor inspection has taken place.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Internal doors are of timber panel.
-Kitchen fittings comprise a range of modern floor and wall mounted units.
+Kitchen fittings comprise a range of floor and wall mounted units.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There are no working fireplaces within the subject property.
-The chimney breast within the living room apartment appears to have been blocked over in the past.
+There are no working fireplaces in the subject property.
+It would appear the chimney breasts have been blocked over in the past.
 Internal decorations Visually inspected.

-Mainly paint finishes to internal wall and ceiling surfaces.
+Mainly paper/paint finishes to internal wall and ceiling surfaces.
 Tiled finishes also observed.
 Cellars None.

 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
 Plumbing, where seen, was found to be a mix of copper and plastic.
-Shower room fittings comprise a shower cubicle, WC and wash hand basin.
-Heating and hot water Visual inspection of the accessible ninework, water
+Bathroom fittings comprise a bath, WC and wash hand basin.
+There is a shower fitted over the bath.
 Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 There is a gas fired central heating system installed.
+The central heating boiler is located within the kitchen.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.

+tested.

-All foul and surface water drainage is assumed to be to the main public sewer.
-The system was not tested.
+All foul and surface water drainage is assumed to be connected to the main public sewer.
+The system was not